The Incredible Hulk - Remembering the Old, Dumb Hulk and His Childhood Angst

 There Was A Time When Hulk Smashed

-Having a new actor is in the role of motion picture version of The Hulk in the Avengers movie is fine as long as the surly Green Goliath on the screen is portrayed as the classic version of the Incredible Hulk.
+Casting a new actor, Mark Ruffalo , in the role of a motion picture version of The Hulk in the Avengers movie is fine as long as the surly Green Goliath on the screen is portrayed similar to the classic version of the Incredible Hulk.

 While it is understandable that the comic books had to modify the Hulk's character in recent years, the old Hulk is fondly missed.